-The College holds a securities based portfolio (£33m in 2018-19, £30m previous year) managed by Baillie Gifford, under a discretionary mandate with the objective to maximise total return.
-The College also has direct property and agricultural land holdings (£42.1m in 2017-18).
+The College holds a securities based portfolio (£36m in 2018-19, £33m previous year) managed by Baillie Gifford, under a discretionary mandate with the objective to maximise total return.
+The College also has direct property and agricultural land holdings (£43.5m in 2018-19).
 The direct property, which is managed by Cheffins, is held as a long-term strategic asset, with the policy of maximising yield, whilst the agricultural land is managed by Savills.

-The Investments Committee agreed to continue with a total return policy with a 3.75% spending rule which resulted in a larger drawdown from capital of £1,036k (£948k in 2016-17).
+The Investments Committee agreed to continue with a total return policy with a 3.75% spending rule which resulted in a drawdown (from capital and income) of $\pounds 1,143k$ ($\pounds 1,036k$ in 2017-18).
+At this point the value of the unapplied return fund is sufficient to provide a contingency sum in the event of falling values in financial markets.